leiabarrowes/Rr/func-spec.md

 Computer randomly generates "RR", "Rr", or "rr".
 Two plants in middle of screen (green and yellow).
 User must click the one with the correct color according to the given genotype.
 Computer keeps track of number Correct and number Incorrect.
+However, when the user quits the game the score is not saved.
 "Back" link sends user back to home page.